DangerousThings/flexsecure-applets/docs/README.md

 # FlexSecure Primers

-This repository contains documentation and instructions on how to use the upcoming FlexSecure chips by DangerousThings.
+This repository contains documentation and instructions on how to use the upcoming flexSecure chips by Dangerous Things.

 ## Disclaimer